 If you’re selling clothes, try to wear them for at least one picture.
 Or if you have a dresser’s dummy, put them on that.

-As well as taking photos of all the good elements about the item you should also take pictures of any flaws so that the buyer can work out whether it’s worth their while bidding on it.
+As well as taking photos of all the good elements about the item, you should also take pictures of any flaws so that the buyer can work out whether it’s worth their while bidding on it.
 Having several clear photographs is also a good way of protecting yourself if a buyer claims the item was misrepresented.
 It also makes it more likely to sell – so you can make money from eBay.

 - The first fee that anyone selling on eBay has to pay is an insertion fee.
 This is what you pay for listing your item.
 The amount depends on the starting price you’ve decided on and the kind of item you’re selling.
 The best way to check the insertion fee is here, taking into account what kind of item it is (media, clothing, electrical) and the starting price you want to list it at.